fsbolero/Bolero/CONTRIBUTING.md

 UI tests are run as follows:

-* A web application is defined in the `Web` folder, using Blazor in server mode.
+* A Bolero application is defined in `tests/Unit.Client`.

-    * Test components are defined in `Web/App.*.fs`, one file per category.
+    * Test components are defined in `*.fs`, one file per category.

-    * Rendered components for each category are added to the root component in `Web/App.fs`.
+    * Rendered components for each category are added to the root component in `App.fs`.

+* The test project proper is `tests/Unit`.

-* This application and the browser are started during NUnit setup in `Web/Fixture.fs`.
+    * The Bolero application and the browser are started during NUnit setup in `Fixture.fs`.

     * Corresponding NUnit tests are defined in the `Tests` folder.
 They must be defined in the namespace `Bolero.Tests.Web` for NUnit setup to work properly.
 They can use `NodeFixture` to query elements.
-It must be initialized during NUnit setup.
-See for example the `SetUp` function in `Tests/Html.fs`.

 So, in summary, a UI test category `Foo` consists of:

-* A Bolero component defined in `Web/App.Foo.fs` and added to `Web/App.fs`;
+* A Bolero component defined in `tests/Unit.Client/Foo.fs` and added to `tests/Unit.Client/App.fs`;

-* NUnit tests defined in `Tests/Foo.fs`, using `NodeFixture` to query and interact with the component.
+* NUnit tests defined in `tests/Unit/Foo.fs`, using `NodeFixture` to query and interact with the component.